 The gold chocolate coins we receive at Christmas are to represent the gold St Nicholas supposedly gave to the poor.

-Czech Republicans are very supersticious, a table at Christmas must be made of even numbers otherwise the one without a partner will die.
+Czech Republicans are very superstitious; a table at Christmas must be made of even numbers otherwise, the one without a partner will die.

 In 1942 Irving Berlin wrote White Christmas.
 The Bing Crosby version sold over 100 million copies worldwide, making it the best-selling Christmas single of all time.

-Rudolph’s nose redness is hypothesised as a parasitic respiratory infection.
+Rudolph’s nose redness is hypothesized as a parasitic respiratory infection.

-In the “12 Days of Christmas”, all the gifts from the song will add up to 364 gifts.
+In the “12 Days of Christmas”, all the gifts mentioned within the song add up to 364 gifts.

-In the US, there is 3 Billion Christmas cards sold annually.
+In the US, there are 3 Billion Christmas cards sold annually.

-The average Christmas tree before its sale will grows for 15 years.
+The average Christmas tree before its sale will grow for 15 years.